Bandy: United Kingdom

 The first recorded games of what may be considered bandy on ice took place in The Fens during the great frost of 1813–1814, although it is probable that the game had already been played there in the previous century.
 Bury Fen Bandy Club from Bluntisham-cum-Earith, near St Ives, was the most successful team, said to have remained unbeaten for a hundred years until the winter of 1890–1891.
 Charles Goodman Tebbutt of the Bury Fen Bandy Club was responsible for the first published rules of bandy in 1882, and also for introducing the game into the Netherlands and Sweden, as well as elsewhere in England where it became popular with cricket, rowing, and hockey clubs.
 Tebbutt's homemade bandy stick can be seen in the Norris Museum in St Ives.

 The first Ice Hockey Varsity Matches between Oxford University and Cambridge University were played to bandy rules, even if it was called hockey on the ice at the time.

-England won the European Bandy Championships in 1913, but that turned out to be the grand finale, and bandy is now not very well known in England.
-While bandy is often thought to have been a pretty popular sport in England in the decades around 1900, not much records seem to have been kept.
+It is sometimes claimed that a national team for England won the European Bandy Championships in 1913, but that tournament likely never took place.
+While bandy is often thought to have been a popular sport in England in the decades around 1900, few records seem to have been kept.

 A statue of a bandy player, designed by Peter Baker, was erected at the village pond of Earith to commemorate the 200th anniversary of the first documented game in 2013.

 In March 2004, Norwegian ex-player Edgar Malman invited two big clubs to play a rink bandy exhibition game in Streatham, London.
 Russian Champions and World Cup Winner Vodnik met Swedish Champions Edsbyns IF in a match that ended 10–10.
 In 2010 England became a Federation of International Bandy member.
 The national federation is based in Cambridgeshire, the historical heartland.

-The England Bandy Federation, later renamed the Great Britain Bandy Association, was set up on 2 January 2017 at a meeting held in the historic old skaters public house, the Lamb and Flag in Welney in Norfolk, England, replacing the Bandy Federation of England which was founded in 2010.
+The England Bandy Federation, was set up on 2 January 2017 at a meeting held in the historic old skaters public house, the Lamb and Flag in Welney in Norfolk, England, replacing the Bandy Federation of England which had been founded in 2010 but had had dwindling activity.
 In September 2017, the federation decided to widen its territory to all of the United Kingdom and changed its name to Great Britain Bandy Association.
 Great Britain entered a national team in the 2019 World Championships Group B in January and undefeated up to the final, won the silver medal in their final match against Estonia.
+They were set to return to the 2020 World Championships, but were refused visas to Russia.
+Since then they have not participated.
+However, the comeback will come in 2025.

-In 2002, Great Britain premiered its national women's bandy team at the 2022 Women's Bandy World Championship.
+In 2022, Great Britain premiered its national women's bandy team at the 2022 Women's Bandy World Championship.